go2scope/MM-storage-api/README.md

 ```
 After the dataset is closed, we can't add any images to it.

-The summaryMetadata argument (JSON) must have all the required parameters for creating the dataset (e.g. dimension extents, channel names)
+The summaryMetadata argument (JSON) must have a minmal set of integer parameters to define dataset:

+	WIDTH
+	HEIGHT
+	POSITIONS
+	CHANNELS
+	FRAMES
+	SLICES

+Optionally the metadata can contain channel names, position names and any other custom metdata.

-#### Discussion:
+#### Note:
-* We are assuming that summaryMeta input parameter (JSON format) contains necessary information for creating the dataset, e.g. how many channels, channel names, slices, etc.
-* Implicitly that means we know in advance all dimensional aspects of the dataset we are about to acquire
+*We require the client to know image physical dimensions and axes extents before starting the acqusition.
+This might be a challenge for some use cases - see the discussion section at the end.*

 ### Load Dataset
 This allows us to load an existing dataset and access data through the MMCore API.
 Loaded datasets are immutable, any attempt to add images will fail.
 "Loading" the dataset does not mean that it is loaded in program memory - it just means we can gain access to it through the MMCore API.